Media history of China

 The media history of China addresses communication-enabling systems and technology throughout China's history.
 In the modern era the reach of Chinese communication networks has expanded and their format has shifted from preindustrial paper media towards various digital and mass media technologies.

-This article provides a timeline of China's media-related history, including print publishing networks, news media, computer technology, and the history of the Internet.
+This article provides a timeline of China's media-related history, including print publishing networks, its contemporary mass media, news media, computer technology, and the history of the Internet.

 Imperial Dynasties

 Woodblock printing was invented during the Tang dynasty, and would later come to be the most popular medium of serial literary production in imperial China.
 Yet, it was only during the later Song that print media expanded to occupy a crucial position in the empire's state and literary spheres.
+The tradition of court gazettes based on official reports from the capital dates to the Song dynasty period.

 By the Ming dynasty, the state no longer demanded regulation or licensing of publishers, and both central and local government bodies issued their own print materials.
 From the mid-fifteenth century, Ming-era print culture flourished, both in woodblock and movable type technology.

 The exceptional volume of information supported by China's print media networks was notable to outside observers.
 When Jesuit missionary Matteo Ricci arrived in the late sixteenth century to evangelize to China, he noted the "exceedingly large number of books in circulation."
 Ricci commented on the wider availability and use of paper.
 Being European, Ricci's understanding of paper was based on expensive production technologies and materials like vellum or rag, while Chinese methods using pulped hemp and plant fibers rendered paper comparatively cheap.

 This spread from a print copy of the Romance of the Three Kingdoms has images and captions supplementing the original text.
 Paratext such as annotations and captions added on to classics were an important conduit for literary attitudes.